Henry M. Crane: Wright-Martin Aircraft Corporation

 In October 1915, the Wright Company of Garwood, New Jersey agreed to purchase Crane-Simplex.
 When the merger was completed in 1916, the company was renamed Wright-Martin Aircraft Corporation, and Crane became its vice president and chief engineer.
 In November 1915, Crane went to France to pick an airplane engine that could be manufactured in the United States.
-He secured the North American rights to make Hispano-Suiza airplane engines, "the highest type motor in the world."
-The Wall Street Journal noted that, "Purchase of the North American rights for the manufacture of this remarkable motor, is a particular achievement..."
+He secured the North American rights to make Hispano-Suiza airplane engines.
+The Wall Street Journal described acquiring the rights to manufacture the Hispano-Suiza as "a particular achievement".

-Car production at New Brunswick ceased in October 1917 for World War I and never resumed; less than 500 Crane-Simplex cars were ever produced.
+Car production at New Brunswick ceased in October 1917 for World War I and never resumed.
 The former automobile plant became the largest airplane motor factory in the world.
 There, Crane oversaw the production of the Hispano-Suiza engines.
-He not only engineered the 150-horsepower Hispano-Suiza but also developed and engineered the 200 and 300-horsepower Hispano-Suiza engines.
+He engineered the 150-horsepower Hispano-Suiza and developed and engineered 200-horsepower and 300-horsepower Hispano-Suiza engines.

 In August 1918, Crane developed a 200-horsepower geared motor and worked on a cannon motor.
-The French government placed an order for 500 airplane motors with Wright-Martin in August 1916, and orders for thousands of engines soon came from the United States government.
+The French government placed an order for 1,800 Hispano-Suizas with Wright-Martin by August 1916, and orders for thousands of engines soon came from the United States government.
 The factory delivered 700 airplane engines in October 1918 alone.